 The UPS function is built into KEB VFDs, so the integration with the simulator control is seamless.
 In the F5, the UPS function can be triggered by a programmable digital input.
 In the F6 and S6 series, the UPS function is controlled through software limits, allowing you to set a lower limit than the standard DC bus level of 240VDC, enabling operation on battery power or UPS.
 Once in a safe position or home position, the machine can then be shut down until the power is returned.
 We have seen that many competitor drives have hardcoded under-voltage error levels, so they are unable to operate under power loss without a very large DC power supply and 3 phase output.

 When applications require moving in a 3D space and have coordinated motion using multiple axes, the KEB C6 Smart EtherCAT controller is a great addition to any system.
 It allows you to control each axis via advanced profiles with fast scan times.
 This leads to tight control and synchronization between the motor axes.
 The KEB C6 Smart is an EtherCAT master, making for easy implementation with our F5, F6, or S6 series VFDs in either induction or servo run applications.
-The C6 Smart programs in KEB’s Combivis IDE, which includes pre-developed libraries of control operations.
-This gives our customers a head start and a base on which they can develop control of the VFDs with complex movement profiles.
+The C6 Smart programs in KEB’s Combivis IDE include pre-developed libraries of control operations.
+It gives customers a head start and a base on which they can develop control of the VFDs with complex movement profiles.

 Motor Technology – The Heart of the Machine